pitchinnate/tweeter/README.md

 ```
 GET /users/oauth

-Hit this endpoint to get the oauth url to send people to (Run this from a popup window)
+Open this url in a popup.

 Headers
   //nothing required